 Internships span the academic year and begin in the fall.
 Click here to learn more about projects and initiatives completed through the Diversity Scholar Internship Program.

 Applications for Diversity Scholar Internships are accepted each spring.
 Applications will be available through the University of Kentucky online employment portal, where students will be asked to:

 - Submit a short personal essay (500 words) in which applicants should describe their interest in promoting diversity in academic libraries; their actions and commitment to ideas of equity, diversity and inclusivity; and their ability to work in the UK Libraries setting.

 - Solicit a recommendation letter from a nonrelative who is acquainted with the applicant's skills, abilities, aptitude, diversity-related activities and commitment.

 Recommendation letters and additional questions about UK Libraries Diversity Scholar Internships can be directed to Jen Martin at email@example.com.

 Build your expertise on a topic of interest using rare primary sources.

 Are you looking for a paid opportunity like no other at the University of Kentucky?
 The Special Collections Research Center Learning Lab Internship is a specialized program created to enhance students' skills in research, critical thought and analysis, as well as better prepare students for graduate school, professional research and future jobs.
-This paid internship targets outstanding undergraduate students from all academic disciplines who want to enhance their studies through training in archival methods and theory.
+This paid internship targets outstanding undergraduate students from all academic disciplines who want to enhance their studies through training in archival methods and theory, and conduct a research project that is all their own.
 Through the course of this internship, students will: